everydayhero/experience/README.md

 `renderDocument`

 A function which will take the result of calling `renderToString` on your app, along with the store, and return the final markup.

+`createStore`

+A function which will take the `initialState` option as it's only arg and return a redux store.
+You must leave the `store` option (see below) blank for this to be used.

+Use this option if you want a new instance of your redux store per server request (this is very likely what you want).

+`initialState`

+To be used with `createStore`, this will be passed to createStore to initialize your redux store.

 ### Client